emerald-dao/beginner-dapp-course/chapter4.0/day1/README.md

   }, [])
 ```

 `useEffect` is a function that runs every time something happens.
-That "something" comes from with is put inside the `[]` brackets.
+That "something" comes from what is put inside the `[]` brackets.
 In this case, because `[]` is empty, this means "every time the page is *refreshed*, run `fcl.currentUser.subscribe(setUser)`.
 It looks complicated, but all this code is doing is making sure the `user` variable retains its value even if the page is refreshed.

 Lastly, we want to be able to actually log in.
 Let's create a function to do this.